-- He hears about the 1% tax rate for individual entrepreneurs (with small business status) and is looking to reduce his annual tax bill for the whole year, and close out his taxes in his previous country of tax residence.
+- He hears about the 1% tax rate for individual entrepreneurs (with Small Business Status) and is looking to reduce his annual tax bill for the whole year, as well as to close out his taxes in his previous country of tax residence.

 Let’s look at how much money Joe lost in tax.

-NOTE: As a natural person not registered as an individual entrepreneur in Georgia, technically you cannot deduct expenses, so you would pay 20% on gross turnover.
-Because, in some cases, you might be able to get a pre-ruling allowing you to deduct expenses, we’ll assume the most positive outcome for the purpose of this example.
+NOTE: As a natural person not registered as an Individual Entrepreneur in Georgia, technically you can deduct expenses, so you would pay 20% on your profits.

-With sorting out his small business status in June 2020, just after triggering tax residency, the 1% tax rate activates on july 1st 2020.
+Joe sorted out his Small Business Status in June 2020, just after triggering tax residency, and the 1% tax rate activates for him on July 1st, 2020.

-If joe had registered for the small business status on arrival in Georgia in December 2019, his taxes for 2020 would have been like this:
+If Joe had registered for the Small Business Status upon his arrival in Georgia in December 2019, his taxes for 2020 would have instead looked like this:

 - $120k turnover. $20k expenses.